James-QiuHaoran/LLM-serving-with-proxy-models/README.md

 - MSE loss (simply no flag)

 To enable multi-round support, add the `--multi_round` flag.

+To train a customized predictor for a particular LLM model, you can use the `--model_name` flag to specify which LLM model.

+To train a predictor for all models, use the `--all_models` flag.

 Example commands can be found in `output-token-len-prediction/script.sh`.